Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Discussion and Interpretative Insights

 Now, return to M-GSP.
-Given spectral tensors $\mathbf{V}_k\in\mathbb{R}^{M\times N}$ of a multilayer network, a signal $\mathbf{s}\in\mathbb{R}^{M\times N}$ can be written in a weighted sum of the spectrum, i.e., $\mathbf{s}=\sum_k a_k\mathbf{V}_k$.
+Given spectral tensors $\mathbf{V}_k\in\mathbb{R}^{M\times N}$ of a multilayer graph, a signal $\mathbf{s}\in\mathbb{R}^{M\times N}$ can be written in a weighted sum of the spectrum, i.e., $\mathbf{s}=\sum_k a_k\mathbf{V}_k$.
 Viewing the spectral tensor as a signal component, the total variation is in the form of differences between the original signal and its shifted version in Eq. (\ref{tv}).
-If the signal component changes faster over the multilayer network, the corresponding total variation is larger.
-Since we relate higher frequency component with a larger total variation, the MLN frequency indicates how fast the signal propagates over the multilayer network under the representing tensor.
-If a signal $\mathbf{s}$ contains more high frequency components, it changes faster under the representing matrix.
+If the signal component changes faster over the multilayer graph, the corresponding total variation is larger.
+Since we relate higher frequency component with a larger total variation, the MLG frequency indicates how fast the signal propagates over the multilayer graph under the representing tensor.
+If a signal $\mathbf{s}$ contains more high frequency components, it changes faster under the representing tensor.